cs320-wisc/f21/p6/README.md

 * `counties.geojson` - population and boundaries of each county
 * `counties_tracts.db` - details about housing units per tract (counties are sub-divided into tracts)
 * `land.zip` - details about land use (farm, forest, developed, etc.) in WI

-## Corrections

-* Nov 29: fixed tester for Q5 and updated Q5 text to read "assume there are exactly 2.59 square kilometers per square mile for the purposes of your calculation."

 # Group Part (75%)